r00kieAd/AgeCalculator/README.md

 ## :dart: About ##

 This is a Age Calculator Web App.
-This Web app tells you your age as per your inputs in Years, Months and Days.
+This Web app tells you your age as per your Date of Birth precisely in Years, Months and Days.

 ## :sparkles: Features ##